PostgreSQL Source Code git master

 void table_parallelscan_initialize (Relation rel, ParallelTableScanDesc pscan, Snapshot snapshot)

-TableScanDesc table_beginscan_parallel (Relation relation, ParallelTableScanDesc pscan)
+TableScanDesc table_beginscan_parallel (Relation relation, ParallelTableScanDesc pscan, uint32 flags)

-TableScanDesc table_beginscan_parallel_tidrange (Relation relation, ParallelTableScanDesc pscan)
+TableScanDesc table_beginscan_parallel_tidrange (Relation relation, ParallelTableScanDesc pscan, uint32 flags)

 bool table_index_fetch_tuple_check (Relation rel, ItemPointer tid, Snapshot snapshot, bool *all_dead)